 The present invention relates to devices and techniques used to determine the analyte content in a fluid.
 More particularly, the present invention relates to systems and methods for capturing analytes on a test bed for subsequent analysis in a test device.
-The present invention is related, but not limited to, 35 devices and methods for determining hydrocarbon content in water.
+More specifically, the present invention relates to devices and methods for determining hydrocarbon content in water